survivejs/webpack-book/manuscript/advanced_techniques/03_configuring_react.md

 Similar setup works for Preact too.
 In that case you would point to *preact-compat* instead.
 See [preact-boilerplate](https://github.com/developit/preact-boilerplate) for the exact setup and more information.

 [Inferno](https://www.npmjs.com/package/inferno) is yet another alternative.
 The setup is the same and you can find *inferno-compat* with a similar idea.
-I discuss these alternatives in more detail at my slide set known as [React Compatible Alternatives](https://presentations.survivejs.com/react-compatible-alternatives).
+I discuss these alternatives in more detail at my slide set [React Compatible Alternatives](https://presentations.survivejs.com/react-compatible-alternatives).

 T> If you stick with vanilla React, you can still optimize it for production usage.
 See the *Setting Environment Variables* chapter to see how to achieve this.
 The same trick works with preact-compat as well.